-Dubai Cares Concludes A Year Of Remarkable Impact, Driven By Ground-Breaking Campaigns And Record Volunteer Engagement
+Dubai Cares concludes a year of remarkable impact, driven by ground-breaking campaigns and record volunteer engagement

 Through its comprehensive portfolio, Dubai Cares has supported a wide range of needs, including health-focused initiatives like deworming and school feeding, as well as the provision of Water, Sanitation, and Hygiene (WASH) in schools.
 The organization has also been prioritizing early childhood development, empowering and training teachers, and supporting youth skills development.
 In emergencies, Dubai Cares has been delivering essential emergency relief as well as ensuring the continuity of education for children and youth.
 Additionally, the organization has been focusing on access to quality primary and secondary education, digital connectivity, and girls' education and empowerment.

 To date, Dubai Cares has collaborated with 143 partners to implement 260 programs, 48 advocacy initiatives and 40 research programs.
 By the end of 2024, the organization had disbursed AED 1 billion from its committed portfolio towards its programmatic interventions.
-Dubai Cares also strengthened its advocacy efforts with the unveiling of the 'Rewiring Education: The Climate-Education Nexus' report, further emphasizing the organization's commitment to transforming global education for a sustainable future.
+Dubai Cares also strengthened its advocacy efforts with the unveiling of the "Rewiring Education: The Climate-Education Nexus" report, further emphasizing the organiza’ion’s commitment to transforming global education for a sustainable future.

 Solidarity with Gaza and Lebanon: Urgent Response Initiatives

-Further amplifying this effort, DAMAC Properties contributed AED 36.7 million to bolster Dubai Cares' emergency response and support for displaced families in Lebanon, exemplifying the spirit of collective generosity and compassion.
+Further amplifying this effort, DAMAC Properties contributed AED 36.7 million to bolster Dubai C’res’ emergency response and support for displaced families in Lebanon, exemplifying the spirit of collective generosity and compassion.

 Dubai Cares Mobilizes Over 9,700 Volunteers in Record-Breaking Effort to Support Education